pnp/blog/content/post/office-add-ins-community-call-august-2021.md

 The Shapes collection will have information about the shape type.
 This means you can differentiate between pictures and other shapes.
 Some of the fill and line properties also applies to pictures, so those can be updated too.
-But there won\'t be more picture specific APIs in this update.
+But there won't be more picture specific APIs in this update.

 **Can the shapes API be used to copy existing shapes between slides?**

 Not yet.
 We are looking to provide this capability in a future update.

-We\'re trying out the beta of shared/delegated mailbox support and finding that in OWA, we still can\'t open a shared mailbox.
+We're trying out the beta of shared/delegated mailbox support and finding that in OWA, we still can't open a shared mailbox.
 We get the
-error: \"The operation on mailbox failed because it\'s out of the current user\'s write scope.\" There are more details here([https://docs.microsoft.com/en-us/answers/questions/506662/outlook-owa-addin-installation-permission-\...](https://docs.microsoft.com/en-us/answers/questions/506662/outlook-owa-addin-installation-permission-issue-de.html)).
+error: \"The operation on mailbox failed because it's out of the current user's write scope.\" There are more details here([https://docs.microsoft.com/en-us/answers/questions/506662/outlook-owa-addin-installation-permission-\...](https://docs.microsoft.com/en-us/answers/questions/506662/outlook-owa-addin-installation-permission-issue-de.html)).
 Is this something we can expect to work in the release?**